brrd/abricotine/docs/installation-and-usage.md

 Run `$ npm run packager` from the built project directory and select your platform and architecture.

 Packages are created in the `dist` directory.

+## Debug mode

+Use the `--debug` flag to open Abricotine with the following options activated:

+* Chrome developer tools
+* Debug menu visible